 - Expenses include the outlays to cover the wage subsidies for workers who submit an application for a qualifying leave of absence and the various expenses of the administration.

-- Administrative costs range from processing claims and enforcement to education and outreach.
+- Administrative costs range from processing claims, distributing benefits, adjudicating conflicts, enforcing compliance, education and outreach.

 “Eight other states have made this program solvent.” – Senator Faith Winter in a discussion, on Colorado Decides.

-Colorado Senator Faith Winter, among the most passionate proponents for government-run paid leave, claims that the 8 states that have passed similar mandates are solvent.
-That seems an unusual claim since three of those have not fully launched their programs.
+Colorado Senator Faith Winter, among the most prominent proponents for government-run paid leave, claims that the 8 states that have passed similar mandates are solvent.
+That seems an unusual claim since three of those has not fully launched their programs.
 It cannot yet be determined if these are solvent.
 They are not fully operational – accepting claims and paying out benefits.

 It will take several years to determine solvency thresholds.
 At the very least, after one year of paying out claims and administrative expenses, the math must add up.
 Those expenses must be covered by the payroll taxes pulled from the wages and compensation of workers.

 Colorado will not see any minimally measurable results until 2025, one year after final implementation.
 WA, a new pfml state, not until 2021.
 Those results may have questionable value after a year distorted by COVID’s impact on employment.
 It has been a year marked by wage subsidies and labor market churn.

 Three states are still bringing up their programs.
 Those first-year results will be evident for MA in 2022, CT in 2023, OR in 2024.